Jeanne Blake is an executive coach, author, award-winning science and medical television journalist/news anchor, and

-Jeanne is a trustee of McLean Hospital, Harvard Medical School's largest psychiatric facility, and she is an affiliated faculty member and guest lecturer at Harvard Medical School's Division on Addiction.
+Jeanne is a trustee of McLean Hospital, Harvard Medical School's largest psychiatric facility, and she is an affiliated faculty member at Harvard Medical School's Division on Addiction.
 Jeanne served as a member of the American Psychological Association's Task Force on Girls and was a Kaiser Media Fellow in Health.
 She co-founded the Perfect Storm Foundation with author Sebastian Junger.